-Housing completions have consistently risen over the period 2017-20, with 2020 recording the highest number of gross completions in the plan period.
-However, while in 2021 completions fell, in no short part due to the Covid-19 pandemic, encouragingly, despite the limitations placed upon the house building industry and wider society, the housing completions remained high.
-The total number of affordable units completed over the plan period equates to just under 30%.
-This demonstrates the Local Plan's approach to affordable housing delivery via Policy CS15, which is positively impacting housing growth to meet the borough's needs.
+3.8 During 2021-22 the total number of gross housing completions fell for the second consecutive year, possibly due to supply and labour resourcing issues.
+However, the completions remained higher than the Local Plan's average target of 450 dwellings per annum despite the limitations placed upon the house building industry and wider society by the Covid-19 pandemic.
+The total number of affordable units completed equates to just under 25%, demonstrating that the Local Plan's approach to affordable housing delivery via Policy CS15 is having a positive impact on housing growth to meet the borough's needs.